NCCA/pipeline-project-Geekwithahat/README.md

 - Maya Large Scene Procedure Tool

-Creating a tool within Maya for reformatting large scenes including renaming, grouping and mass applying tools and procedures.
+Creating a tool within Maya for reformatting large scenes that have become difficult to manage without computational solutions, including renaming, grouping and mass-applying tools and procedures.
 Works with both the pre-existing editor, extends it to allow for quick access to certain functions, and can allow for the use of shelf tools.

-- Sample Scene code generator

-Installs libraries and languages necesary for creating various basic scenes in a variety of different tools, without the need for user involvement.
+Focusing more on a scene with several objects that may need to be altered similarly.

+__**Possible functions**__

+- Mass renaming

+- Mass parenting

+- Mass layer movement

+- Geometric function (i.e extrusion) on one object cascading to others

+- Possible mass attribute editing

+- Possible organisational functions for complex scenes